ggiuffre/timelangs/README.md

   and birth year of a language, together with a list of topics that can be associated to this language.

-Currently the app is static (doesn't make any network request).
+Currently the app is static (doesn't make any network requests).

-Test the app with `yarn start`, run it locally with `yarn start`, or try live at [ggiuffre.github.io/timelangs](https://ggiuffre.github.io/timelangs).
+Test the app with `yarn test`, run it locally with `yarn start`, or try live at [ggiuffre.github.io/timelangs](https://ggiuffre.github.io/timelangs).